T0413823-Yelizaveta/Yelizaveta-Assignment/plot.md

 "Yeah, it’s been ages!"
 I laughed.
 "What did you want to give me?"

-We talked for a bit before he handed me a small item—something I had lent him a long time ago and completely forgotten about.
-As we spoke, I couldn’t shake the eerie feeling that someone was watching us.
+We talked for a while, he wanted to light a cigarette on the street and asked if I had a lighter, but I didn't have one.
+I explained to him that I don't smoke at all and I don't have lighters at all, not even at home, before he handed me a small thing - something that I had borrowed a long time ago and had already forgotten about him As we spoke, I couldn’t shake the eerie feeling that someone was watching us.
 Glancing up, I noticed a shadow in the window overlooking the street.

 (Is someone watching us?)